jangroth/aws-certification-notes/devops-engineer-professional.md

       * `CodeDeployDefault.OneAtATime`, ..., `CodeDeployDefault.LambdaCanary10Percent10Minutes`
       * Can create own
         * Define _minimum healthy hosts_ by percentage or number
+        * E.g. 9 instances in total, 6 minimum healthy hosts, deploy 3 at a time.
+Deployment is successful after 6 hosts have been successfully deployed

 <a name="4_6_2_2"></a>
 #### AppSpec
 * Slightly different format for EC2/ECS/Lambda.

-Different hooks according to deploy phases.
-Many for EC2.
-Also depends which deployment type is being used
+* The content in the 'hooks' section of the AppSpec file varies, depending on the compute platform for your deployment.
+The 'hooks' section for an EC2/On-Premises deployment contains mappings that link deployment lifecycle event hooks to one or more *scripts*.
+The 'hooks' section for a Lambda or an Amazon ECS deployment specifies *Lambda validation functions* to run during a deployment lifecycle event.

-* Environment variables are being exposed as well (e.g. `DEPLOYMENT_ID`, `DEPLOYMENT_GROUP_NAME`), allow to implement logic in installation process.
+* Environment variables are being exposed as well (e.g. `DEPLOYMENT_ID`, `DEPLOYMENT_GROUP_NAME`),
+allow to implement logic in installation process.

 ```
 version: 0.0